KawikaMiller/data-structures-and-algorithms/javascript/401-code-challenges/linked-list/README.md

   - Time of `O(n)` because it depends on the length of the list
   - Space of `O(1)` because the size of the function and it's return value is always the same size

+#### zipLists

 - The method `.zipLists` will have:
   - Time and Space of `O(n^2)` because it depends on the length of both lists given as arguments

+#### psuedoQueue
+- The method `.enqueue` will have:
+  - Time and Space of `O(1)` because it will remain constant since there is only one operation being performed with a single value/argument.

+- The method `.dequeue` will have:
+  - Time and Space of `O(n)` because it will depend on how many nodes exist inside the pseudoQueue.

 ## Solution
 - New linked lists can be instantiated with standard javascript class syntax, e.g. `let myLinkedList = new LinkedList(defaultHead)`